frooms/stira/README.md

 It consists of two parts, reflected by two subdirs in the repository:
 - stira: the toolkit itself that consists of the data structures, algorithms and command line test programs.
-         This part uses Qt only for the the project organizationd and the build system
+         This part uses Qt only for the project organization and the build system
 - gui:   a GUI that brings some of teh functionalities of stira in a GUI.
 Here Qt libraries and classes are actually used